anze3db/blog/_posts/2013-02-24-crossplatform-games.md

 libgdx
 ------

 [LibGDX](http://libgdx.badlogicgames.com/) is a game framework written in Java.
 It allows you to write your game from the comfort of your desktop and it even has code [hot swapping](http://smotko.si/hotswapping/) support.
-It uses Google Web Toolkit for porting to the web and Xamarin.iOS for iOS, but the latter requires a license.
+Supported platforms are: Windows, Linux, Mac OS X, Android (1.5+), iOS (requires a MonoTouch license, 79$ for students, 399$ otherwise), Javascript/WebGL (GWT).

 MonoGame
 --------

 [Monogame](http://monogame.codeplex.com/) is an opensource implementation of the XNA Framework.
 It's goal is to allow developers to port their games to all the major operating systems including Linux, iOS and Android.
-Only 2D games are supported on iOS and Android at the moment though.
+Only 2D games are supported on iOS and Android at the moment though and you need a xamarin license if you want to sell your games.

 Unity
 -----